lonestar9/repo2/README.md

-# repo2 - changes made
+# repo2 - changes made - more changes